 - 7.30 There are currently 3 extra care schemes in the county borough, which provide housing and support to enable people to maintain their independence.
 The schemes are designed to meet the needs of older people who require some care and support.
-Care staff are based at these schemes to support the needs of people who live there whilst giving them the security and privacy of their own home. - 7.31 The 3 extra care schemes are: - (i) Cefn Glas, Blackwood, managed by Charter Housing Association: - (ii) Tredegar Court, Crosskeys, managed by the Council; and - (iii) Plas Hyfryd, Caerphilly, managed by United Welsh Housing Association. - 7.32 The landlords listed in paragraph 7.31 will be responsible for assessing the suitability of applicants applying for extra care housing in their respective scheme before an offer of accommodation is made. - 7.33 To satisfy the suitability criteria for extra care housing the applicant must: - (i) be 50+ years of age, unless exceptional circumstances exist, and be unable (or likely to become unable) to continue living independently in their current home; eligibility for the scheme will be considered on the basis of the applicant's assessed need.
+Care staff are based at these schemes to support the needs of people who live there whilst giving them the security and privacy of their own home. - 7.31 The 2 extra care schemes are: - (i) Cefn Glas, Blackwood, managed by Charter Housing Association; and - (ii) Plas Hyfryd, Caerphilly, managed by United Welsh Housing Association. - 7.32 The landlords listed in paragraph 7.31 will be responsible for assessing the suitability of applicants applying for extra care housing in their respective scheme before an offer of accommodation is made. - 7.33 To satisfy the suitability criteria for extra care housing the applicant must: - (i) be 50+ years of age, unless exceptional circumstances exist, and be unable (or likely to become unable) to continue living independently in their current home; eligibility for the scheme will be considered on the basis of the applicant's assessed need.